- September 17, 2018

 In other words, HRDs are defined by what they do.
 They can include individuals,

 lawyers, journalists, NGOs, trade unionists, minority activists and demonstrators who are acting to promote or protect human rights.

 Human Rights Defenders in Tanzania General situation

 Tanzania has a relatively positive reputation in the realm of Human Rights.
 In national and international HR reports and discussions with HRDs, the HR situation in Tanzania is generally described as acceptable.
 In comparison with other sub-Saharan countries, the overall HR situation is not alarming.
 HR-NGOs and HRDs are accepted by Government bodies and generally not impeded from doing their work and voice their opinions.
-The protection of HR is however reported to be of variable quality at lower levels of Government.
-As the November 2009 fact finding mission by the East and Horn of Africa Human Right Defenders Project (EHAHRDP) concluded, the HR situation and that of HRDs in Tanzania is relatively positive and individuals themselves did not seem at great risk of physical harm or unlawful prosecution by the state.
+The protection of HR is however reported to be of a variable quality at lower levels of Government.
+As the November 2009 fact-finding mission by the East and Horn of Africa Human Right Defenders Project (EHAHRDP) concluded, the HR situation and that of HRDs in Tanzania is relatively positive and individuals themselves did not seem at great risk of physical harm or unlawful prosecution by the state.
 The Government of Tanzania has signed most international HR related international instruments and set up an advisory body on HR, the Commission for Human Rights and Good Governance (CHRAGG), which is under the responsibility of the Ministry of Justice.
 EHAHRDP nevertheless at the same time concluded that Tanzania’s positive reputation in the area of HR can itself be a challenge for HRDs in that they may struggle to draw attention and financing to their work and they may not put in place appropriate arrangements for their own protection.
 In Tanzania the biggest challenges of HRDs can be summarized as: